Chrianto99/voiwtiaTv/README.md

 This study may involve:
 - GIS software for mapping
 - Radio frequency simulation tools
-- Standard broadcast engineering calculations
+- Standard broadcast engineering calculations using Matlab script

 ## 📌 Notes